-Arts Award Supporter is a badge which shows your organisation offers activities which young people can take part in when doing their Arts Award, such as shows, exhibitions, workshops, meet the artist sessions, work experience etc. See examples in Supporter Spotlights.
+What is Arts Award Supporter?
+Arts Award Supporter is a badge which shows your organisation offers activities which young people can take part in when doing thei, Arts Award, such as shows, exhibitions, workshops, meet the artist sessions, work experience etc. See examples in Supporter Spotlights.

 Is Arts Award well recognised?

+Where is Arts Award available?
 Arts Award is available throughout the UK.
 Young people work towards their award at an Arts Award centre.
 Any organisation which supports young people’s arts activities can register as a centre if it employs or links with a trained Arts Award adviser.
 A centre may be a school, college, youth club, arts organisation, gallery, library, museum or theatre.

 We investigate user complaints promptly and work to resolve any issues, but Trinity College London is not responsible for the quality of provision within any Supporter offer.

+Do Supporters need to run DBS checks on their staff?
 We require you to have a Child Protection policy in place, which is likely to include DBS checks where appropriate, but we do not require you to run DBS checks on all staff in order to become a Supporter.

 If staff members are not DBS checked, we advise that they should not be left in charge or alone with children and young people.
-Your organisation is responsible for young people’s safety and well being.
+Your organisation is responsible for young people’s safety and wellbeing.

+Can an account have more than one Supporter profile?
 Yes, if your organisation sits across multiple venues or you are part of a collective of organisations (eg a group of museums or heritage venues) and would like to feature all of these on the Supporter map under one login then you can create multiple profiles within your Supporter account.

 If you would like to sign up a group of organisations that have the same Supporter offer (such as a group of libraries), which will be managed by one individual then please get in touch with us on [email protected] and we can advise on the best way for you to sign-up.